TheSpartaPT/FiveM-ES-CarWash/README.md

 ### Optional

-If you wish to edit how much money is spent to wash the car open "carwash_client.lua" with your favorite text editor (notepad++ recomended) and edit the value on the variable "price" to whatever number you want:
+If you wish to edit how much money is spent to wash the car open "carwash_client.lua" with your favorite text editor (notepad++ recommended) and edit the value on the variable "price" to whatever number you want:

 ![Full size preview](http://image.prntscr.com/image/f289eae816f84ae5918d8035d26b4291.png)